joaocjesus/void-survivor/README.md

 ```

 This reveals a hidden Debug section with buttons to Export (download a `void-survivor-meta-<timestamp>.json`) and Import a snapshot.
 Importing without an active run merges meta progression (shards, purchased upgrades, aggregate stats).
 Snapshot JSON files matching `*-snapshot.json` are ignored by git.

+### Sprite / Animation Notes

+The player uses a grid-based sprite sheet.
+Only right-facing walk cycle frames are stored; left direction is rendered by mirroring (`scale.x = -1`) without resetting the current frame to avoid flicker.
+Animation only plays when actual displacement occurs (see `didMove` in `src/movement.ts`), using `MOVE_EPSILON` to suppress micro jitter.
+Adjust movement animation speed via `MOVE_ANIM_SPEED`.

 ## Next Ideas
 - More enemy variety & behaviors